pca2/bootcamp/inheritance.md

   ice_cream_flavor: "vanilla"
   };
 ```
 Right now these are just two plain ol' objects that aren't connected to each other in any way.
-Let's change that by declaring that iceCreamCake's prototype is cake.
-Once we do that iceCreamCake will have access to cake's properties.
+Let's change that by declaring that `iceCreamCake`'s prototype is `cake`.
+Once we do that `iceCreamCake` will have access to cake's properties.

 ```javascript
 iceCreamCake.__proto__ = cake;
 console.log(`The first ingredient in iceCreamCake is ${iceCreamCake.ingredients[0]}`)
 ```

-Now that we have the cake -> iceCreamCake relationship defined we can create a myBirthdayCake object that inherits from both:
+Now that we have the `cake -> iceCreamCake` relationship defined we can create a myBirthdayCake object that inherits from both:
 ```javascript
 var myBirthdayCake = {};
 myBirthdayCake.__proto__ = iceCreamCake;